tatianegercina/FinTech/02-Homework/20-Solidity/Instructions/README.md

 * Deploy and test your contract locally.

-  * For this contract, you test the timelock functionality by adding a new variable called `uint fakenow = now;` as the first line of the contract, replacing every other instance of `now` with `fakenow`, then using the following `fastforward` function.
+  * For this contract, test the timelock functionality by adding a new variable called `uint fakenow = now;` as the first line of the contract, then replace every other instance of `now` with `fakenow`.
+Utilize the following `fastforward` function to manipulate `fakenow` during testing.

   * Add this function to "fast forward" time by 100 days when the contract is deployed (requires setting up `fakenow`):